Rabindranath

 Italians took place.
 His parents sent the twelve-year-old boy, together with

-his sister Anica, to For
+his sister Anica, to Ljubljana

 the remaining decade of his short life, Kosovel lived in Ljubljana, returning